 Disadvantages: Slow and inconvenient, Free of minerals as well

-The process of distilling seawater into drinking water has been used by the Ancient Greeks since about 200 AD (Wikipedia).
-Many cultures throughout history have used distillation as an effective method of ensuring potable water.
+The Ancient Greeks have used the process of distilling seawater into drinking water since about 200 AD (Wikipedia).
+Many other cultures throughout history have used distillation to ensure potable water effectively.
 Although the materials used in the distillation process have changed over time, the science has remained the same, proving that distillation is a purification method that has stood the test of time.

 How to Distill Water